 Click here to see what our beginning pointe dancers work on in class.

-Students at this level take 3 to 5 ballet classes per week.
+Students in the Company 1, 2, 3 and Apprentice levels take 3 to 5 ballet classes per week.

 Learn more about the progression of our ballet levels by watching this short video here.